firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/webhooks.md

 ## Webhook limits

-You *must* submit a `https://` URL.
-HTTP or other protocols are not allowed.
 You must give webhooks a unique title.

 It's not possible to send *two* or more responses *at the same time*, for example the transactions AND the accounts.
 To do this, you must create two separate webhooks.
 These will have two separate secrets.